Temporal Scaling Law for Large Language Models: Temporal Scaling Law

-For parameter $a_2$, we utilize the separation point ${N}_{sep}$ to analyze its temporal pattern.
-We observe that ${N}_{sep}$ is also a separation point for $a_2$, as it marks the shift of its decrease pattern.
+For parameter $a_2$, we observe that ${N}_{sep}$ is also a separation point as it marks the shift of its decreasing pattern.
 Before ${N}_{sep}$, we apply the same function form of the loss gap factor $a_0$ as in \cref{eq:a0a1_before_sep}.
 After ${N}_{sep}$, we find that its temporal pattern holds strong correlations with the cosine learning rate scheduler, and in turn apply a cosine relation.
-As a result, we find that $a_2$ can be fit with a combination of the cosine and the logarithmic functions:
+Similar to \cref{eq:a0a1_before_sep}, we search the common functions and choose the best fitting function among them for $a_2$:

 where $\{\gamma_i\}$ are fitting parameters solved by non-linear least squares.
-From the fit for $a_2$, we find that $\gamma_5\approx\frac{\pi}{{N}_{tot}}$, indicating that the training schedule resembles half of a cosine period, which is consistent to the setting of the cosine scheduler.
+Interestingly, from the fit for $a_2$, we find that $\gamma_5\approx\frac{\pi}{{N}_{tot}}$, indicating that the training schedule resembles half of a cosine period, consistent with the cosine scheduler.
 It further validates our speculation that $a_2$ has a strong correlation with the cosine learning rate decay.

 We plot the fit of $a_0$, $a_1$, and $a_2$ in \cref{fig:temporal_law}.
-We can observe that our fit captures the primary patterns of parameter evolution and ignores the insignificant fluctuations.
-We leave further results on the OOD-Val and the 1.2B model in the Appendix.
+Our fit captures the primary patterns of parameter evolution and ignores the insignificant fluctuations.
+The conclusion holds on the OOD-Val, and for larger models and models with other structures.
+See detailed results in \cref{sec:more_fitting,sec:append_structure}.

 After acquiring $a_0^N$, $a_1^N$, and $a_2^N$, we could in turn measure the pattern of the total test loss $\mathcal{L}_N$ by averaging the loss on each token: